wandenberg/nginx-selective-cache-purge-module/README.md

 Nginx Selective Cache Purge Module
 ==================================

 A module to purge cache by GLOB patterns.
+The supported patterns are the same as supported by [Redis](http://redis.io/commands/KEYS).

 _This module is not distributed with the Nginx source.
 See [the installation instructions](#installation)._